 Cat Association Recognition:

 The American Shorthair’s weight must be closely monitored and managed to guard against obesity.

 The American Shorthair tolerates being left alone.
-He is an affectionate cat, but also spends time just sleeping in the sun.
+She is an affectionate cat, but also spends time just sleeping in the sun.
 The American is an easy cat to care for and makes a wonderful, quiet companion.

 The American Shorthair is considered to be the shorthaired cat that is native to the United States.
-However, this cat was bred out of cats that probably originated in Europe.
+However, this breed was bred out of cats that probably originated in Europe.
 Cats fitting the description of the American Shorthair were probably not native to the United States until the time of Columbus.

 The first recorded breeding of the American Shorthair took place around 1904.
 The British Shorthair was one of the parents of this breed, which was originally known as the Domestic Shorthair.